OfficeDev/O365-EDU-Tools/CustomSolutions/SDS_ADF_ETL_Integrations/OR/OneRoster_README.md

 This solution leverages Azure Data Factory (ADF) to handle the daily orchestration of activities necessary to:

-- Extract data from Canvas API Provisioning Reports and convert to SDS CSV v2.1 format.
+- Extract data from OneRoster import files and convert to SDS CSV v2.1 format.

 - Run validation on the CSV’s and remove records that don’t have required fields.